yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Travel begins.
 Obvious locations, features, and terrain of nearby areas are revealed according to their distance.
 This action is typically taken by the entire party as one.
 - The party rolls 1d6 to see if they get lost along the way.
 This risk can increase or decrease, depending on path **Difficulty**, maps, party skills, and guides.
 - If lost, the party may need to spend a **Wilderness Action** to recover their way.
 Otherwise, the party reaches the next **point** along their route.
-Remember to compare the results of getting lost to the relevant Path **Difficulty**.
+Remember to compare the results of getting lost to the relevant path **Difficulty**.

 ### Explore